dmcquay/dockervm/README.md

  - `vagrant up` to create the vm
  - `vagrant rsync-auto` to watch your synced folders for changes and automatically sync them into the VM (one way only)
  - Then ssh into the box with `vagrant ssh` and run your docker commands from in there.
 Your synced folders will be in `/data`
+ - I did not set up any port forwarding.
+Instead I have given the box a host-only private network with IP address 192.168.59.104.
+That way you can access any port you need via that IP.
+I usually map that in /etc/hosts to something like "docker" for convenience.

 Nothing fancy going on here, but gets the job done.